gvwilson/sensibleadventures/misc/bear-02.md

 "Oh yes, yes, a deal," Muddh nodded vigorously.
 He looked around.
 "You also had a raft, didn't you?
 Whatever happened to it?"

 "What happened to the dam?"
-Prince Lormay broke in.
+Prince Thokmay broke in.
 "We saw the wave..."

 "Oh, the dam, the dam," Muddh said with a wave of his hand.
 "The dam